mantil-io/docs/commands/mantil_stage.md

 </pre>
 ### COMMANDS
 <pre>
-  destroy     Destroy a stage
+  destroy     Destroys a stage
-  list        List stages in project new         Create a new stage use         Set default project stage
+  list        Lists stages in project new         Creates a new stage use         Sets default project stage

   Use "mantil stage [command] --help" for more information about a command.
 </pre>